 For which reason, the Sun King (Pharaoh) feared the time might come when the Israelites would revolt against the Sun laws, or become soldiers and confederate with foreign kingdoms for the overthrow of the Eguptian dynasty.||

-This concurs with the historical evidence that not all the Hebrews who arrived in Egypt remained servants, but many sought advancement within Egyptian culture and society (as is also evidenced in the story of Joseph in the Old Testament).
+This concurs with the historical evidence that not all the Hebrews who arrived in Egypt remained servants, but many sought advancement within Egyptian culture and society (as can be seen in the story of Joseph in the Old Testament).
 Moreover, not all Asiatics were Hebrew, Hyksos also translates as "Shepherd Kings".
-There is therefore an understandable blurring of historical definitions between Hebrew, Faithist/Israelite and Hyksos (which in this case refers to warrior Asiatics).
+There is therefore an understandable blurring of historical definitions between Hebrew, Faithist / Israelite and Hyksos (which in this case refers to warrior Asiatics).

 The upper regions (southern) of Egypt were firmly kept in submission to the Lower Regions (northern) in the Middle Kingdom up to 250 years prior to 1550 b.c.e.
-This earthly situation was the reflection of events and power struggles in the lower heavens, which in turn affected mortals and their power struggles.
-The strength of the Osiris religion reflected Osiris' power in the lower heavens before the fragmentation of his heavenly dominions which began about 250 years (1800 b.c.e.) before the end of the cycle of Cpenta Armij (1550 b.c.e.).
+This situation among mortals was reflected in concurrent events and power struggles in the lower heavens, which in turn affected mortals and their power struggles.
+The strength of the Osiris religion reflected Osiris' power in the lower heavens before the fragmentation of his heavenly dominions which began about 250 years (1800 b.c.e.) before the end of the cycle of Cpenta-armij (1550 b.c.e.).

 Around 1800 b.c.e.
 Osiris' kingdom became divided and several of his generals rebelled and took fragments for themselves.
 One interesting detail that confirms the name of one of these rebel generals is the name taken by the rulers of the 17th Dynasty.
 Tao I and Tao II both carry the name of Teo-Judas, who is named in Oahspe as one of Osiris' generals who seceded from Osiris kingdom, taking over the lower heavens above South Arabin'ya (South Egypt).

-Oahspe reveals that Nu-ghan (the Pharaoh at the time of the Exodus) was under the inspiration of Baal, indicating that by the time Ahmose I, as a prince/nome of the southern nome region of Egypt centered in Thebes, succeeded to the Pharaonic throne of Egypt, Teos-Judas and others of Osiris' generals who had rebelled had been either replaced or co-opted by Baal, who usurped the remnants of Osiris Kingdom after Osiris and his co-horts lost their kingdoms near the end of the Cpenta Armij cycle.
+Oahspe reveals that Nu-ghan (the Pharaoh at the time of the Exodus) was under the inspiration of Baal.
+This indicats that by the time Ahmose I, as a prince / nomarch of the southern nome region of Egypt centered in Thebes, succeeded to the Pharaonic throne of Egypt, Teos-Judas and others of Osiris' rebellious generals had been either replaced or co-opted by Baal.
+It was Baal, the most experienced of Osiris' underlings, who usurped the remnants of Osiris Kingdom after Osiris and his co-horts lost their kingdoms near the end of the Cpenta-armij cycle.

-The unification of the southern nome region of Upper Egypt with the Egyptian throne in Lower Egypt now appears to Egyptologists to be the work of Ahmose I, rather than a matter of succession to the existing throne of Egypt, This change in family from Amenemhet's line to Ahmose's line also called for beginning of a new dynasty, as there was no male heir to continue the 12th Dynasty.
+Conventional Egyptology mistakenly thinks that a unification took place between the southern nome region of Upper Egypt with the Egyptian throne in Lower Egypt perpetrated by Ahmose I by the so called "Expulsion of the Hyksos".
+But it was simply a matter of succession to the existing throne of Egypt, since Amenemhat's daughter was not eligible and his adopted son, Moses, was neither acceptable to the Egyptian aristocracy, nor was Moses himself desiring to inherit the throne of Egypt.
+The change in royal family from Amenemhet's line to Ahmose's line also called for beginning a new dynasty.

-The following article continues to highlight evidence that shows that the Egypt at the time of the Exodus was the end of the Middle Kingdom of Egypt and also the last of the 12th dynasty of Ancient Egypt.
+Part 5 of this series continues to highlight evidence that shows that Egypt at the time of the Exodus was the end of the Middle Kingdom and also the last of the 12th dynasty of Ancient Egypt.

 All Oahspe references are from the Standard Edition Oahspe of 2007